apluslms/aplus-manual/m06_rubyric/03_rubrics_and_reviews.rst

 the exercise hasn't yet received any real submissions.
 The "generate example submissions" option is also found at dropdown at top right of exercise page.

+If the rubric has been done in more than one language, new review defaults to using the first language at the language list.
+The language of review can be changed at Overview page while editing review.
+If the language is changed, the review should be saved and the page reloaded so that rubric changes its language.
+The rubric and all its phrases will be loaded at only one language to the review editor.

 Reviews have several different statuses. *Started* means that review has already some content but is not yet finished. *Finished* means that the review is done and it is ready to be delivered. *Mailed* means that review has been delivered to a student by e-mail.
 The *finished* status can be achieved by reaching the *finalize page* while reviewing.
-In the *no grade mode* the finalize page is accessible all the time, because the review will receive no grade.
-In the *sum* and *mean* modes the finalize page is accessible once the reviewer has chosen one phrase for every criteria and defined the grade for every page.
+In the *No grade* mode the finalize page is accessible all the time, because the review will receive no grade.
+In the *Sum* and *Mean* modes the finalize page is accessible once the reviewer has chosen one phrase for every criteria and defined the grade for every page.

 .. warning::

   Moving to the finalize page finalizes the review and the previous pages can no longer be edited.
-Finalization can be cancelled on the Finalize page, but that will destroy all the changes the reviewer has done.
+Finalization can be cancelled on the Finalize page, but that will destroy all the changes the reviewer has done at the Finalize page.

 Plain text
 ..........